Timothy Harlan: Television

-Harlan has been an on-air consultant to the TV Food Network show Cooking Thin, as well as a host for the show AskDIY, aired by the DIY Network.
-He also has had his own television program called The Dr. Gourmet Show, which won an Emmy award for excellence in medical programming after being aired on a regional public station.
+Harlan has been an on-air consultant to the TV Food Network show, Cooking Thin, as well as a host for the show, AskDIY, aired by the DIY Network.
+He also has had his own television program, The Dr. Gourmet Show, which won an Emmy award for excellence in medical programming after being aired on a regional public station.

 Dr. Gourmet persona

 In January 1984, Harlan created his Dr. Gourmet website.
 Using several media outlets through his company, Harlan Brothers Productions, Dr. Gourmet acts as a resource for those who want to lose weight, lower their cholesterol or generally improve their diet.

-DrGourmet.com, includes a free, interactive diet planner, “The Dr. Gourmet Diet Plan”, to help people create weekly meal plans using recipes and shopping lists.
-“The Dr. Gourmet Diet Plan” focuses on the main goal of Dr. Gourmet: to provide information to people on how to eat a balanced diet while accommodating food allergies, gastroesophageal reflux disease, lactose intolerance, and those who use Coumadin (warfarin).
+DrGourmet.com, includes a free, interactive diet planner, "The Dr. Gourmet Diet Plan", to help people create weekly meal plans using recipes and shopping lists.
+"The Dr. Gourmet Diet Plan" focuses on the main goal of Dr. Gourmet: to provide information to people on how to eat a balanced diet while accommodating food allergies, gastroesophageal reflux disease, lactose intolerance, and those who use Coumadin (warfarin).